 2. Fish Bites

-Our second choice among the best surf fishing baits is one that most anglers might not select based on the simple fact that they don’t look like what you might typically use to catch saltwater fish.
+Our second choice is one that most anglers might not select based on the simple fact that they don’t look like what you might typically use to catch saltwater fish.

 Most beginner anglers might view this type of bait with suspicion, but they are actually very capable of catching a huge variety of fish in the surf.
 One of the main advantages of using Fish Bites is their ability to stay on the hook no matter how rough the seas might get.